(914) 315-7033

 Our Decontamination Process

 Step 1: Containment.
-We seal off the attic from the rest of the house using plastic sheeting and negative air pressure to prevent cross-contamination.
+We seal off the attic from the rest of the house using a containment barrier and negative air pressure to prevent cross-contamination.
 Spores, dust, and particles stay in the work zone.
+Any rooms that we must travel through are cleared and protected before any work begins.

 Step 2: Removal.
-Trained technicians wearing hazmat-grade protective equipment bag and remove every piece of contaminated insulation.
+Trained technicians wearing hazmat-grade protective equipment first spray down insulation to minimize dust.
+Next every piece of contaminated insulation is bagged and removed.
 Material is double-bagged and disposed of at a licensed facility.
+In some cases, drywall and plaster must be removed if the contaminated areas are inaccessible from the attic, or if they are too contaminated to be salvaged.

 Step 3: HEPA Vacuuming.
 The entire attic space is vacuumed with commercial HEPA-vac equipment that captures particles down to 0.3 microns.
 This removes residual droppings, dust, and spore-laden material.